dschadow/CloudSecurity/README.md

 # config-server
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using
 any of the other web applications that require a config server.
-After starting, tt is available on port 8888 and will use the configuration files provided in the **config-repo** folder.
+After starting without a specific profile, it is available on port 8888 and will use the configuration files provided in the **config-repo** folder.

+To use it with a Vault storage backend you have to start the Config Server with the **vault** profile being active.
+This requires a launched Vault server as described with **config-client-vault**.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/CloudSecurity.svg)](https://travis-ci.org/dschadow/CloudSecurity)